 Your bench should look something like: Asmir Begovic, Gary Cahill, Marcos Alonso, N’Golo Kante, Pedro, Michy Batshuayi, and then a choice of John Obi Mikel, Victor Moses or Marco Van Ginkel.

 The Transfer Market

 Who should go

-Now it may be a surprising decision, but you should consider selling England centre-half, Gary Cahill.
-The 30-year-old has already maxed out his potential at 83, and with the promising Kurt Zouma (80) coming through, and Branislav Ivanovic also able to play at centre-back, there is no need for the former Bolton man.
-You should be able to get over £15million for him, getting rid of his £65,000 wages.
+Now it may be a surprising decision, but you should consider selling England centre half, Gary Cahill.
+The 30-year-old has already maxed out his potential at 83, and with the promising Kurt Zouma (80) coming through, and Branislav Ivanovic also able to play at centre back, there is no need for the former Bolton man.
+You should be able to get over £15 million for him, getting rid of his £65,000 a week wages.

 With Nemanja Matic, N’Golo Kante and John Obi Mikel all at the club, there is no need to keep hold of Nathaniel Chalobah.
-It looks as if Antonio Conte has chosen to keep the 21-year-old instead of Mikel, but with his potential only at 80, it’s not worth keeping hold of him.
-You will do well to get more than £2million for him though, and his wages are only worth £6,000.
+It looks as if Antonio Conte has chosen to keep the 21-year-old instead of Mikel, but with his potential only at 80, it’s not worth keeping him on.
+You will do well to get more than £2 million for the midfielder though, and his wages are only worth £6,000 a week.

 Todd Kane is another man who falls into the gap of being good, but not great.
 With a rating of 70 he is not of Chelsea’s standard, and his potential of 76 means he never will be.
-It’s baffling that he’s been given a new three-year deal at Stamford Bridge, so you should sell him for about £1.5million, and free up £14,000 of your wages.
+It’s baffling that he’s been given a new three-year deal at Stamford Bridge, so you should sell him for about £1.5 million, and free up £14,000 of your weekly wages.

 Trevoh Chalobah should follow his brother out of the club, as well as young goalkeeper Bradley Collins.
 Their potentials just scrape 70, so you can only expect to receive £250,000 for the pair.